warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 Throughput is measured and identified as one of three kinds of events:

 1. A lookups which is a read of a specific document, based on its `_id`.
-2. A write, which is a write of an individual document.
-Currently, a write due to an index build is not included in the event count.
+2. A write, which is a write of an individual document, or a write due to an index build.
 3. A query, which is a request made to one of the Cloudant query endpoints, including the following:
 	-	Primary Index ([`_all_docs`](database.html#get-documents))
 	-	MapReduce View ([`_view`](creating_views.html#using-views))